A complexity theory for non-local quantum computation: Some classes and their properties

 \begin{remark} A protocol for coherently controlled unitary $\mathbf{U}$ immediately gives a protocol for a classical controlled unitary $\mathbf{U}$, by recording the classical input strings $x,y\in\{0,1\}^n$ as quantum states $\ket{x}_A, \ket{y}_B$ and taking them as input to the coherent protocol.
-For example, $Cf$-SWAP implies $f$-SWAP (and hence $f$-route by \cref{remark:routeandSWAP}). \end{remark}
+For example, $Cf$-SWAP implies $f$-SWAP (and hence $f$-route by \Cref{remark:routeandSWAP}). \end{remark}

 Similar to coherent phase, the coherent unitary NLQC also has some nice composition properties.
-We give the following two properties, both proven in \cref{sec:coherentUproperties}. \begin{restatable}{theorem}{retensorproduct} \textbf{Tensor product parallel composition:} Suppose we can implement coherently controlled $\mathbf{U}_1$ and $\mathbf{U}_2$, controlled on function $f$, using resource systems $\Psi^1$ and $\Psi^2$ respectively.
+We give the following two properties, both proven in \Cref{sec:coherentUproperties}. \begin{restatable}{theorem}{retensorproduct} \textbf{Tensor product parallel composition:} Suppose we can implement coherently controlled $\mathbf{U}_1$ and $\mathbf{U}_2$, controlled on function $f$, using resource systems $\Psi^1$ and $\Psi^2$ respectively.
 Then we can apply $\mathbf{U}^f_1\otimes \mathbf{U}^f_2$ coherently using $\Psi^1\otimes \Psi^2$.
-Furthermore, the construction is black box so that the overall error is the sum of the error for implementing $\mathbf{U}_1$ and $\mathbf{U}_2$. \end{restatable}
+Furthermore, the construction isan oracle reduction so that the overall error is the sum of the error for implementing $\mathbf{U}_1$ and $\mathbf{U}_2$. \end{restatable}